 Like other small Massachusetts towns, Duxbury does not have staff solely dedicated to affordable housing.
 The Town has, however, made progress toward building capacity and institutional knowledge of housing issues, particularly with the formation of the Affordable Housing Trust.
-The Town Planner has also provided support the development of this Housing Production Plan.
+The Planning Director has also provided support the development of this Housing Production Plan.

-To help ensure that this Plan can be implemented, the Town can either expand / and or/ redirect the Town Planner's hours, dedicating at least 8 hours a month to staff the Affordable Housing Trust, or hire a consultant to provide ongoing support to the Trust.
-This will allow the Town Planner - who has additional responsibilities outside of housing issues - or the consultant to more effectively monitor SHI units, review and revise deed restrictions as needed, manage contracts, apply for CDBG funds, create a program for

-HOME funds and other tasks.
+To help ensure that this Plan can be implemented, the Town can either expand / and or/ redirect the Planning Directors hours, dedicating at least 8 hours a month to staff the Affordable Housing Trust, or hire a consultant to provide ongoing support to the Trust.
+This will allow the Planning Director - who has additional responsibilities outside of housing issues - or the consultant to more effectively monitor SHI units, review and revise deed restrictions as needed, manage contracts and other tasks.
 If a consultant is hired, this professional could also help train and educate both the Trust and public, as mentioned earlier.

-5. Partner with housing providers and agencies
+5. Continue to Partner with housing providers and agencies